dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 There are two essential components to multi-page scanning - enabling continuous scanning mode, and providing your handler to process the scanned pages.

 1. We enable continuous scanning with the [`enableContinuousScanning`]({{ site.api }}index.html#enableContinuousScanning) property - this is responsible for changing the user workflow, automatically going back to the scanner view to take more scans after confirming each scan.
-2. We can then provide a handler to process the document pages to [`onDocumentScanned`]({{ site.api }}index.html#ondocumentscanned).
-This handler gets called on confirming every scan.
-In this example, we simply display the result image to the page.
+2. Provide a handler to [`onDocumentScanned`]({{ site.api }}index.html#ondocumentscanned) to process each scanned page.
+This handler runs after each confirmed scan.
+In this example, we display the result image on the page.

 > [!NOTE]
 > Just as in single-scan mode, `launch()` returns a `DocumentResult` promise.
 In continuous scanning mode, `launch()` returns a **`DocumentResult` promise to the last page scanned**.